codekitchen/dinghy/CONTRIBUTING.md

     cd ./dinghy
     git submodule update --init

-Make sure you base your changes on the `master` branch, not the `latest` release branch (which is set as the github default just so people see the correct README version).

 You can test your changes locally by calling `./bin/dinghy` instead of the globally-installed dinghy binary.

 Push to your fork and [submit a pull request][pr].